naustica/crossref_bq/README.md

 # Workflow for Processing and Loading Crossref snapshots into Google BigQuery

-This repository contains instructions on how to extract and transform crossref data for data analysis with Google BigQuery.
+This repository contains instructions on how to extract and transform Crossref data for data analysis with Google BigQuery.
 This workflow adapts the approach of [the academic observatory](https://github.com/The-Academic-Observatory/observatory-platform).

 ## Requirements